Kerala Motor Vehicles Department

-The Kerala Motor Vehicles Department, colloquially known as the MVD or Kerala MVD, is an agency under the Transport Department of the Government of Kerala.
-It is primarily responsible for enforcing the Central Motor Vehicles Act, 1988, and its associated rules and regulations within the state.
+The Kerala Motor Vehicles Department, colloquially known as the MVD or Kerala MVD, is the motor vehicle law enforcement agency under the Transport Department of the Government of Kerala.
+It is responsible for the enforcement of motor vehicle laws, issuing driving licences, registering motor vehicles, ensuring road safety, and the levy and collection of road tax in the state.
 The department is administered by the Transport Commissioner who is the Head of the Department.
-The current Transport Commissioner is Shri Nagaraju Chakilam, IPS.
+The current Transport Commissioner is Nagaraju Chakilam, IPS.
+It is one of the Government of Kerala's three major revenue-collecting departments.

+It is primarily responsible for enforcing the Central Motor Vehicles Act, 1988, and its associated rules and regulations within the state of Kerala.